Welcome to Seminary Hill Farm

 Here are more resources.

-- Would you like to participate in Community Supported Agriculture?
-Sign up today to become a Summer Share member.
-Get fresh produce from Seminary Hill Farm every Thursday for 12 weeks.
-The first pickup is July 10.
+- Would you like to participate in community-supported agriculture?
+Sign up today and get fresh produce from Seminary Hill Farm weekly from spring through fall.

 - Considering graduate theological school?
 We’d love to have you visit MTSO.
 Contact our Admissions Office at email@example.com or 800-333-6876 to arrange a tour that includes our farm and a chance to enjoy some of our delicious food.